 The purpose of Global BioShield is to provide widespread protection against the coronavirus SARS-CoV-2 (COVID-19), enabling the world to re-open and stop the damage to the global economy.
 It will create a platform for tackling future pandemics.

 The coronavirus SARS-CoV-2 (COVID-19) is now a worldwide pandemic, overwhelming health care systems globally and creating profound economic and human distress and damage.
-In addition, risks of food insecurity in developing economies are growing rapidly.
 Meaningful interventions are urgently required to enable society and commerce to resume and approximate to the pre-pandemic norm.

 The Breakthrough Solution

 The Bridge Institute, working with a global team of medics, scientists and entrepreneurs, has progressed a passive immunity solution called Polyclonal anti-SARS-CoV-2 IgY.
 It is a humanitarian enterprise, designed to provide widespread and accessible protection via simple technology that can be transferred to every country for local production.

 To create the product, chickens are immunized with an inactive form of SARS-CoV-2 and their eggs are harvested.
 Polyclonal yolk immunoglobulin (IgY) is extracted from the yolks using a water dilution method, followed by further purification.
 Clinical studies have demonstrated that polyclonal IgY antibodies with high purity can neutralise viruses with efficacy and safety.